AhmedBadary/AhmedBadary.github.io/content/research/optimization/2/pca.md

 2. **Algorithm:**{: style="color: SteelBlue  "}{: .bodyContents2 #bodyContents22} \\
     1. Center $$X$$
     2. Normalize $$X$$.
         > Optional.
-Should only be done if the units of measurement differ.
+Should only be done if the units of measurement of the features differ.
     3. Compute the unit Eigen-values and Eigen-vectors of $$X^TX$$
     4. Choose '$$k$$' based on the Eigenvalue sizes
         > Optional.
 Top to bottom.